 FULLY FUND PRIOR KEEP THE DOOR OPEN AND MINIMUM WAGE BUDGET COMMITMENTS

-Fully fund prior “Keep the Door Open” budget commitments.
-When the Maryland General Assembly passed the HOPE Act in 2017, it included a long-overdue, multi-year behavioral health provider rate increase.
+Long-overdue multi-year behavioral health provider rate increases were included in the HOPE Act of 2017 and minimum wage legislation in 2019.
 In 2018, the legislature enacted multi-year funding initiatives to expand crisis response services and improve the delivery of behavioral health care in primary care settings.
-We must keep these prior budget commitments in FY 2020 to ensure Marylanders have access to mental health and substance use treatment services when and where needed.
+We must keep these prior budget commitments in FY 2021 to prevent a reduction in access to community mental health and substance use disorder services.

 Look up your elected officials here.